microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Dominate Person:** Controls subject telepathically for 1 day/level.

-**Major Creation:** As minor creation, plus stone or metal.
+**Major Creation:** Create one real cloth, wood, stone, or metal object.

-**Persistent Image:** Creates a minor illusion of your design with sound, smell, and thermal effects with no concentration required; 10 rounds/level.
+**Persistent Image:** Creates a minor illusion of your design with sound, smell, and thermal effects for 10 rounds/level.

 **Seeming:** Changes appearance of 1 person per 2 levels for 12 hours.

-**Sending:** Delivers short message anywhere, instantly.
+**Sending:** Instantly delivers a short message to one subject located anywhere.

 ### 6th-Level Illusionist Spells

-**Mislead:** Turns you invisible and creates an illusory double.
+**Mislead:** The caster becomes invisible and creates an illusory double in his/her place.

-**Permanent Image:** Permanent illusion with sight, sound, and smell controlled by concentration.
+**Permanent Image:** Creates a permanent illusion with sight, sound, and smell controlled by concentration.

-**Programmed Image:** As major image, triggered by specific event.
+**Programmed Image:** Create one real cloth, wood, stone, or metal object that can be triggered by a specified event.

 **Shadow Walk:** Step into shadow and travel rapidly; 50mph for 1 hour/level.

-**Mass Suggestion:** As suggestion, plus one subject per level.
+**Mass Suggestion:** Compels one subject per level to follow stated course of action for 1 hour/level or until completed.

-**True Seeing:** Lets you see things as they truly are.
+**True Seeing:** Lets you see all things as they really are (decipher lies, look through secret doors, see through illusions, sense objects in the dark. etc) for 10 rounds/level.

 ### 7th-Level Illusionist Spells

-**Mass Invisibility:** Up to 8 allies are invisible for 10 rounds/level or until they attack
+**Mass Invisibility:** Up to 8 allies are invisible for 10 rounds/level or until they attack.

-**Phase Door:** Creates invisible passage through wood and stone.
+**Phase Door:** Creates an invisible passage through wood and stone.

-**Power Word Blind** : Blinds a creature with 200 HP or less.
+**Power Word Blind:** Permanently blinds a creature with 200 HP or less.

-**Prismatic Spray:** 60ft.
-Cone-shaped burst of rays for variety of effects.
+**Prismatic Spray:** Creates a 60ft.
+Cone-shaped burst of rays causing a variety of effects.

 **Project Image:** Illusory double (with half of the caster's HP) can talk and cast spells at medium range for 1 round/level or until it "dies".

-**Weird:** A fearsome illusion deals 3d6 damage to all creatures within 30 ft.
+**Weird:** A fearsome illusion terrifies all creatures within 30 ft, dealing 5d8 damage.

 ### 8th-Level Illusionist Spells

 **Scintillating Pattern:** A pattern of discordant colors weaves through the air.
-The spell affects (caster level + 1d6) creatures.
+The spell affects level + 1d6 creatures.
 Each effect lasts for 1d4 rounds.
 Creatures with less than 50 HP are unconscious, then stunned, then confused.
-50-100 HP, stunned, then confused.
-Over 100 HP, confused.
+Creatures with 50-100 HP are stunned, then confused.
+Creatures with over 100 HP are confused.

 **Shadow Evocation:** Creates an illusory version of Mage spells of 7th level or lower.
 If recognized as an illusion, the spell deals only ½ damage.

 **Simulacrum:** Creates partially real double (with half HP) of a creature (same level or lower than caster), formed from water, ice, or snow.

 **Sunburst:** Creates a piercing burst of light.
-Blinds all within 10 ft., deals 6d6 damage.
+Blinds all within 10 ft., dealing 5d12 damage.

 **Shadow Gambit:** Any shadow or illusory object becomes completely real for 3 rounds.